bugFreeYYS/nextstep/README.md

 # nextstep

 # Introduction
-Nextstep integrates major popular machine learning algorithms, taking all the hassle data analysts or data scientists could possibly face when deal with multiple matching learning packages.
-At the same time, it lifts the programming constraints by extracting key parameters into a configuration dictionary, empowering less experienced python users the ability to explore machine learning.
+Nextstep integrates major popular machine learning algorithms, offering data scientists an all-in-one package.
+At the same time, it lifts the programming constraints by extracting key hyper-parameters into a configuration dictionary, empowering less experienced python users the ability to explore machine learning.

 Nextstep was originally developed for a data science challenge which involved price prediction.
-So it has a dedicated module to obtain data (oil and weather).
+So it has a dedicated module to obtain data (oil and weather) via open API or web-scraping.
 It evolves into a machine learning prediction toolkit.

 # Installation
 First time installation